ash0080/gun.doc.cn/Extending-Gun-(v0.2.x).md

 ### communication

 Gun uses websockets to synchronize information, falling back on jsonp if sockets aren't supported in your environment.
 However *both* transport layers could be exchanged with WebRTC, DDP or any other method of sending and receiving data.
-The process is similar to building a storage engine plugin, and is documented in [this guide](communication.md).
+The process is essentially the same as writing a persistence driver, where the peer you're messaging is treated as your persistence layer.